Starting Smart: A Beginner’s Guide to Coin Collecting

 Additional Tips for Beginning Investors

 • Before buying any coin, carefully research its history, rarity and current market condition.
-Use catalogs, forums and coin identification applications such as Coin ID Scanner.
+Use catalogs, forums and coin identification applications such as Coin ID Scanner and make your coin search by image.

 • Do not rush to buy expensive coins.
 Start with less expensive but promising specimens to learn how to assess their value and understand the market.